What is it?

 Insufficient evidence to rate effectiveness for...

 - Osteoarthritis.
 There is conflicting evidence about the effectiveness of glucosamine hydrochloride for osteoarthritis.
-Most of the evidence supporting the use of glucosamine hydrochloride comes from studies of a particular product (CosaminDS, Nutramax Laboratories) that contains a combination of glucosamine hydrochloride, chondroitin sulfate, and manganese ascorbate.
+Most of the evidence supporting the use of glucosamine hydrochloride comes from studies of a particular product (CosaminDS, Nutramax Laboratories).
+This product contains a combination of glucosamine hydrochloride, chondroitin sulfate, and manganese ascorbate.
 Some evidence suggests that this combination can improve pain in people with knee osteoarthritis.
 This combination might work better in people with mild-to-moderate osteoarthritis than in people with severe osteoarthritis.
 Another product (Gurukosamin & Kondoroichin, Suntory Wellness Ltd., Tokyo, Japan) containing glucosamine hydrochloride, chondroitin sulfate, and quercetin glycosides also seems to improve knee osteoarthritis symptoms.

-Other research suggests that taking glucosamine hydrochloride alone does not reduce pain in people with osteoarthritis of the knee.
+Most research suggests that taking glucosamine hydrochloride alone does not reduce pain in people with osteoarthritis of the knee.

 More research has been done on glucosamine sulfate (see separate listing) than on glucosamine hydrochloride.
 There is some thought that glucosamine sulfate may be more effective than glucosamine hydrochloride for osteoarthritis.
-One study comparing the two showed no difference.
-However, some researchers have criticized the quality of that study.
+Most research comparing the two forms of glucosamine showed no difference.
+However, some researchers have criticized the quality of some of these studies.

 - Rheumatoid arthritis.
-Some early research shows that taking a specific glucosamine hydrochloride product (Rohto Pharmaceuticals Co.) in combination with prescription medical treatments reduces pain compared to a sugar pill.
+Early research shows that taking a specific glucosamine hydrochloride product (Rohto Pharmaceuticals Co.) in combination with prescription medical treatments reduces pain compared to a sugar pill.
 However, this product does not seem to decrease inflammation or reduce the number of painful or swollen joints.

 - Back pain.